Douglas A-1 Skyraider: Design and development

 Shortly after Heinemann began designing the XBT2D-1, a study was issued showing that for every 100 lb of weight reduction, the takeoff run was decreased by 8 ft, the combat radius increased by 22 mi and the rate-of-climb increased by 18 ft/min.
 Heinemann immediately had his design engineers begin a program for finding weight savings on the XBT2D-1 design, no matter how small.
 Simplifying the fuel system resulted in a reduction of 270 lb; 200 lb by eliminating an internal bomb bay and hanging external stores from the wings or fuselage; 70 lb by using a fuselage dive brake; and 100 lb by using an older tailwheel design.
 In the end, Heinemann and his design engineers achieved more than 1800 lb of weight reduction on the original XBT2D-1 design.

-The Navy AD series was initially painted in ANA 623 glossy sea blue, but during the 1950s, following the Korean War, the color scheme was changed to light gull grey and white (Fed Std 595 27875).
+The Navy AD series was initially painted in ANA 623 glossy sea blue, but during the 1950s, following the Korean War, the color scheme was changed to light gull gray and white (Fed Std 595 27875).
 Initially using the gray and white Navy scheme, by 1967 the USAF began to paint its Skyraiders in a camouflaged pattern using two shades of green, and one of tan.